Stranger728427/gym_web/README.md

 # gym_web
- it is a simple web
+ it is a simple web where i use only javascript html css